mormahr/typescript-definition-tester/README.md

 ## Fork

 This project has been [forked](https://github.com/adamcarr/typescript-definition-tester), due to inactivity of the original project.
-This fork is primarily as a tool for [express-promise-router](https://github.com/express-promise-router/express-promise-router).
+The purpose of this fork is primarily as a testing tool for [express-promise-router](https://github.com/express-promise-router/express-promise-router).

 ## Purpose